-- c.
-Secondary connection and metering cabinets located adjacent to the transformer are needed if there are multiple metered services provided from the transformer.
-If a service requires more than 6 conductors per phase, (excludes site lighting service and temporary service conductors) then secondary connection and metering cabinets are also needed.
-The secondary connection cabinet is 42" W \times 42" D \times 53" H. Metering will be installed at or near this secondary cabinet location.
-VTES requires 51⁄2 feet of working space on the two sides of the cabinet that has doors.
-Refer to the typical layout drawings in the VTES details located in the VT Design Standard Detail Library. - d.
+- layout drawings in the VTES details located in the VT Design Standard Detail Library. - d.
 A/E is responsible for VTES equipment layout, pads, and required clear working space around VTES provided equipment.
 Crane access for VTES equipment shall be identified and reserved in the VTES equipment layout plan. - e.
 Any required ESC Plan shall be part of the project documents and in accordance with the VTAS&S and shall be the responsibility of the project.
-The permitted site plan shall include the route from the existing primary distribution system to the location of the new service equipment. - 3.
-Contractor Requirements: - a.
+The permitted site plan shall include the route from the existing primary distribution system to the location of the new service equipment.

+- a.
 The Contractor is responsible for bringing the secondary concrete encased service duct bank and conductors from the building back to the secondary connection cabinet location. - b.
 Should site logistics or other concerns cause the project team to desire the Contractor to perform portions of the primary duct bank installation work, VTES will entertain this option. - c.
 The Contractor is responsible for the high voltage switch pad, transformer pad, and secondary connection cabinet pad.
 Coordination between the Contractor and VTES is required.
 Contact VTES for specific pad details. - d.
 The transformer, secondary connection cabinet, and high voltage switch pads shall have a fiberglass box pad installed in conjunction with the concrete pads.
 The fiberglass pads create a well under the transformer, secondary connection cabinet, and high voltage switch.
 The fiberglass box pads will be provided by VTES for contractor installation.
-Box pads shall be VTES field coordinated with the contractor during pad construction.
-The top of the fiberglass box pads shall be level with the top of the concrete pads.
+Box pads shall be VTES field coordinated with the Contractor during pad construction.
+The top of the fiberglass box pads shall be level with the top of the concrete pads. - e.
+The transformer pad shall have a ground rod located in the high voltage compartment area.
+Refer to the drawing of typical transformer pad layout in the VTES details located in the VT Design Standard Detail Library. - f.
+The secondary connection cabinet pad shall have a ground rod located inside the cabinet area.
+Refer to the drawing of typical pad layout in the VTES details located in the VT Design Standard Detail Library.